mgallegoa/telescope-media-files.nvim/documentation/recipes_nvim_tmux_console.md

 # Recipe Nvim + Tmux

 ### Objective:
 Document the possibles configurations supported with Tmux.
+Each section have associate a video helpful showing the result for each configuration.

-In this section show the configuration with kitty (using kitten icat) to show the images, but could be extended to other consoles that support rendering images.
+In this section show the configuration with tmux and console that doesn't support render images.
+If your console support render images like kitty (using kitten icat) to show the images, see the section [Tmux + Kitty](recipes_nvim_tmux_kitty.md).
+This could be extended to other consoles that support rendering images.

 ## Nvim + Tmux